Validate and Deploy your Flows with GitHub Actions icon Validate and Deploy your Flows with GitHub Actions

 pr

-In the example above, the flow was had an incorrect indentation so it failed the validate check.
+In the example above, the flow had an incorrect indentation so it failed the validate check.
 As a result of this, the Pull Request is unable to be merged until it is fixed.

 Was this page helpful?